dr-jam/GameplayProgramming/GameProject.md

 While this role has fewer direct programming responsibilities, it requires understanding all parts of the development process.
 When performed well, the producer multiplies the effort of the entire team, which results in a better game project.

-### User Interface
+### User Interface and Input

 In this role, you are responsible for the user interface elements of the game.
-This typically includes the contents of the heads up display or HUD.
+This typically includes the contents of the heads-up display or HUD.
 This traditionally comprises gameplay status information such as player character health, score, resources like magic points or gold,  and time-keepers.
 This is also responsible for the menu and credit screens.
+You will be responsible for managing the input methods for your game.
+You should design your game to be used with either keyboard and mouse or a game controller.
+If you would like to excel in this role, you can add additional input control schemes for mobile devices.
+You will document the inputs and how they affect each game mode (e.g., menu, main gameplay, inventory screens, credits, etc.) and how they interact with the game work and UI/HUD.
 You are responsible for documenting the various UI elements you implement and how they interact with the changing state of the game.

 ### Movement/Physics

 This role is responsible for implementing movement within your game.
-You will have the choice of managing movement by directly translating objects in your game or leveraging Unity's physics system.
-It is your task to establish and document the basic conventions of movement in your game world (e.g. how gravity works, friction coefficients, animation curve value conventions, etc.).
-While you are responsible for documentation and making sure all objects in the game observe your conventions, other team members can implement objects and conventions that use your conventions.
+You can manage movement by directly translating objects in your game or leveraging Unity's physics system.
+It is your task to establish and document the basic movement conventions in your game world (e.g., how gravity works, friction coefficients, animation curve value conventions, etc.).
+While you are responsible for documentation and ensuring all objects in the game observe your conventions, other team members can implement objects and conventions that use your conventions.

 ### Animation and Visuals